This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

-Table of contents
+Table of Contents

-Everything you need to make this recipe is found in a garden, farmer’s market, or the produce section of your grocery store.
+Everything you need to make my favorite green smoothie recipe is found in a garden, farmer’s market, or the produce section of your grocery store.
 I’ve found that the closer we eat to nature, the better we feel.
 This green smoothie recipe is a great way to start that journey.
-Here’s the ingredients you’ll need:

 - Fresh spinach: Baby spinach is the most mild version to use in smoothies, and also the most easy to find.
-I suggest using organic spinach because it’s one of the Dirty Dozen.
-The right ratio of spinach to fruit makes it sweet, as well as helps you reap all the health benefits of drinking green smoothies.
+I suggest using organic spinach because it’s on the Dirty Dozen List.

-- Pineapple: I buy frozen pineapple at Costco in bulk to make Frozen Smoothie Packs.
+- Pineapple: I buy frozen pineapple at Costco in bulk to make Frozen Meal Prep Smoothie Packs.
 If it’s on sale, I’ll cut up pineapple and freeze it myself.

 - Mango: You’ll find frozen mango next to the ice cream in the freezer section.
 I love how it’s already peeled and cut for you and ready to add to the blender.
 If fresh mango is on sale, you can always cut the mango and freeze yourself.
 Check out my guide on how to cut mango.

 - Fresh banana: Bananas add a creaminess to smoothies that is hard to replicate.
 It’s magic!
+You can also freeze bananas to use them in green smoothies, yet the best results come from blending with a fresh, ripe banana.

 - Water: The liquid base in the smoothie is water.
 Use filtered water to avoid any unnecessary chemicals or pollutants.
-I like using a Berkey Water Filter to filter my water.

 How to Make a Green Smoothie

-The only equipment you need to make this green smoothie recipe is a high-speed blender for smoothies.
-A juicer or food processor won’t work to get you a creamy drink you’ll want to make over and over.
-Check out my list of the top 10 best blenders for smoothies.
-Once you have a high-speed blender, you can successfully make the best green smoothie recipe by following the steps below.
+The only equipment you need to make this green smoothie recipe is a blender for smoothies.
+A juicer or food processor won’t work to get you a creamy smoothie.

-- Blend 1 cup of spinach (or other leafy greens of your choice) in a blender with 1 cup of liquid.
+- Blend 1 cup of spinach in a blender with 1 cup of liquid.
 Blend until all leafy chunks are gone.
-You can follow my leafy greens guide for help.

 - Toss in frozen mango, pineapple, and bananas in the blender.
 Blend on high until smooth and creamy.
 If you want your smoothie to be extra chilly or possibly even turn it into a smoothie bowl, use more frozen fruit.
 (You can freeze your favorite fruits like ripe bananas, grapes, pineapple, or berries.)